usdigitalresponse/vaccine-finder-tools/README.md

+**⚠️ This document is not maintained! ⚠️** Feel free to use it for historical purposes, but please don’t reference this for up-to-date information.
+Many projects have shut down, and most others eventually will.
+We are no longer tracking them.

 # COVID-19 Vaccine Finder Tools

 This is a list of community projects designed to help people find available COVID-19 vaccines and get appointments.
 Because vaccination is handled differently and implemented by different organizations across the U.S., it can be hard for people get a clear sense of where they can get vaccinated and where to sign up; these projects aim to fill that gap.